rranelli/maven-test-mode/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
-* Update the version and changelog in the header of rspec-mode.el to reflect the change.
+* Update the version and changelog in the header of maven-test-mode.el to reflect the change.
 * Send me a pull request.
 Bonus points for topic branches.